fknop/hapi-pagination/README.md

 ```
 npm install hapi-pagination --save
 ```
+## Version 4.x.x

+Version 4.x.x is inteded for use with scoped @hapi packages (v19, requires Node versions >= 12).

-## Version 3.0.0
+## Version 3.x.x

-Version 3.0.0 is inteded for use with scoped @hapi packages (v18+).
+Version 3.x.x is inteded for use with scoped @hapi packages (v18).

 ## Version 2.0.0

-Version 2.0.0 is intended for use with Hapi 17.x.x and above, do not use this version for version below 17.x.x of hapi.
+Version 2.0.0 is intended for use with Hapi 17.x.x and above, do not use this version for version below 17.x.x of Hapi.

 ## Contribute